lukejbyrne/auto-shorts/README.md

 - **Best Practices:**
   - Combine visually engaging elements (e.g., colour or dramatic black-and-white visuals) with captions and music.
   - Tailor content to match the audience's preference for emotionally engaging, impactful storytelling.
+  -

+## Numerical Analysis:
+1. Engagement Rate Analysis:
+- The highest engagement rate of 3.39% was achieved by the "Colour - No music and captions" format.
+- In contrast, the lowest engagement rate of 1.76% came from the "Black screen - with music and captions" format.
+- This reflects a 91.87% improvement in engagement when using captions and visually engaging content over less dynamic styles.

+2. View Count Analysis:
+- The most successful format, "Black and White - with music and captions," averaged 1,374 views, significantly outperforming the least effective format, "Black screen - No music and captions," which averaged only 109 views.
+- This represents an astounding 2,013.85% increase in views, showcasing the importance of combining strong visuals and audio for maximum viewer retention.